Last Update: 27th July 2020

 You can use this space to write any note about the source table.
 A character limit is 100, and a line break is prohibited.

 Choose a type of your target celestial object.
-For the 2018-2019 observing season, you can only choose 'extra-Solar objects'.
+For this season, you can only choose 'extra-Solar objects'.

 The name of your target source.
 Basic rules for the source name is as follows: